 There will be terrible times in the last days.
 People will be lovers of themselves, lovers of money, boastful, proud, abusive, disobedient to their parents, ungrateful, unholy, without love, unforgiving, slanderous, without self-control, brutal, not lovers of the good, treacherous, rash, conceited, lovers of pleasure rather than lovers of God— 2ndTimothy 3:1-4 NIV

-I am not someone who worries excessively about the world going to hell in a handcart—not because the world is perfect but because Christianity enables me to be an optimist.
-I steadfastly believe that God is on His throne and that He is firmly in control of even the messiest and most troublesome of situations (Romans 8:28).
+I am not someone who worries excessively about the world falling to pieces because my Christian faith enables me to be an optimist, in spite of challenging circumstances.
+I believe with all my heart God is on His throne is firmly in control of even the messiest and most troublesome of situations (Romans 8:28).

 That being said.

-Only a clueless fool would attempt to argue that life is somehow getting less weird and scary.
-Just last week my Mother-in-law and I were cracking each other up remembering how we used to wring our hands and bellyache about how bizarre, awful and generally sinful the world was back in the early 1990’s.
+Only a fool would attempt to argue that life is somehow getting less weird and scary than it was just a few short years ago.
+Just last week my Mother-in-law and I were cracking each other up remembering how we used to wring our hands about how bizarre, awful and generally sinful the world was back in the early 1990’s.

-We are obviously not there yet.
+We are not there yet.
 However, it appears that we just might be headed in that direction.
-There are things every Christian can and should be doing to prepare for that eventuality (more on that later) but first are six reasons every Christian ought to be preparing for tough times ahead:
+There are things every Christian can and should be doing to prepare for that eventuality (more on that later) but first are six reasons every Christian ought to be concerned enough to pray:

 Sixty-four percent of Pastors feel they cannot speak out on social issues-